ghi-electronics/Documentation/software/due-script/corelib/neopixel.md

 - **NeoStream(pin,count)** - Streams data directly to LEDs.
 Automatically calls `NeoShow()` internally<br>
  **pin:** Pin connected to NeoPixel<br>
  **count:** The count of LEDs to stream<br>

- **Stream size:** It is "count" multiplied by 3, DUE to the fact that each LED needs 3 bytes for colors, ordered in GRB format.
+ The command is followed by the data [stream](../streams.md), which is the "count" multiplied by 3, due to the fact that each LED needs 3 bytes for colors, ordered in GRB format.

 ---